pravi-samaratunga/git_tutorial/README.md

 It is important to understand that **git** and **GitHub** are not the same thing.
 GitHub is a website that hosts many git repositories.
 Git itself is simply a version control system.
 Git repositories do not depend on GitHub in any way, but it is often convenient to use GitHub as a central server on which to host repositories.

+I've marked certain paragraphs with a 🔶.
+Let me know when you are at these steps.
+Most of the rest of this tutorial is somewhat more focused on theory, but these are somewhat whimsical exercises.

 ## git status, git add, git commit

-🔶Make a folder within the `git_tutorial` folder.
+🔶 Make a folder within the `git_tutorial` folder.
 Add a file to that folder.
 Write 3 short lines in that file.
 It doesn't really matter what else that file contains.

 Run `git status` to see the files in the working directory.
 You'll notice that the file you just added is not shown, because it is inside of a folder.